tomatoXu/os-ext-testing/README.md

 Puppet will proceed to set up the Jenkins master.

+#### Restart Jenkins to get the plugins fully installed

+    sudo service jenkins restart

 #### Load Jenkins Up with Your Jobs

 Run the following at the command line:

-    sudo jenkins-jobs --flush-cache --delete-old update /etc/jenkins_jobs/config
+    sudo jenkins-jobs --flush-cache update /etc/jenkins_jobs/config

 #### Configuration
+Start zuul

+    sudo service zuul start
+    sudo service zuul-merger start

+#### Configuration

-After Puppet installs Jenkins and Zuul, you will need to do a couple manual configuration steps in the Jenkins UI.
+After Puppet installs Jenkins and Zuul and Nodepool, you will need to do a couple manual configuration steps in the Jenkins UI.

 1. Go to the Jenkins web UI.
 By default, this will be `http://$IP_OF_MASTER:8080`